 Executable models.
 A streaming tree transducer is an executable model, just like a deterministic automaton or a sequential transducer, meaning that the operational semantics of the machine processing the input coincides with the algorithm to compute the output from the input and the machine description.
-Earlier executable models for tree transducers include bottom-up tree transducers, visibly pushdown transducers (a VPT is a sequential transducer with a visibly pushdown store: it reads the input nested word left to right producing output symbols at each step) [Raskin and Servais 2009], and multi bottom-up tree transducers (such a transducer computes a bounded number of transformations at each node by combining the transformations of subtrees) [Engelfriet et al. 2008].
+Earlier executable models for tree transducers include bottom-up tree transducers, visibly pushdown transducers (a VPT is a sequential transducer with a visibly pushdown store: it reads the input nested word left to right producing output symbols at each step) [33], and multi bottom-up tree transducers (such a transducer computes a bounded number of transformations at each node by combining the transformations of subtrees) [11].
 Each of these models computes the output in a single left-to-right pass in linear time.
-However, none of these models can compute all MSO-definable transductions, and in particular, can compute the transformations such as swap and tag-based sorting.
+However, none of these models can compute all MSO-definable transductions.
+In particular, swap and tag-based sorting cannot be computed by a left-to-right transducer model with a single output buffer and constant memory-i.e., finitely many states.